 Benguerra Island, MozambiqueApril 10, 2018 4:45 pm

 What is the best way to end a safari?
-I might answer the questions “with another safari” but many people would probably point to the beach and some well-deserved relaxation time.
-I can now also point to Benguerra Island in Mozambique after a recent visit.
+I might answer the questions “with another safari”.
+However many people would probably point to the beach and some well-deserved relaxation time.
+I can now point to Benguerra Island in Mozambique as a great option after my visit.
 While Benguerra offers as much of relaxation as you can manage, for me the opportunity to explore the island and explore the waters around the island makes is compelling post safari destination.
-On the nature front, the island offers the chance to search for suni antelope and crocodiles on the island and for birders to keep their eyes peeled for a myriad of birds, including beautiful egrets and the aptly named paradise fly catchers.
+On the nature front, the island offers the chance to search for suni antelope and crocodiles on land.
+Birders can keep their eyes peeled for a myriad of birds, including beautiful egrets and the aptly named paradise fly catcher.

 If this all sounds too active, there is always there is always the opportunity for deserted island style picnics and days spent rolling out of bed onto beautiful white sand beaches.
-I stayed with the fantastic AndBeyond at their AndBeyond Benguerra Island resort (www.andbeyond.com), with the always awesome and reliable Anderson Expeditions (www.andersonexpeditions.com) taking care of all the logistics from bush to beach.
-Another adventure where I did not want to leave!
+I stayed with AndBeyond at their fantastic AndBeyond Benguerra Island resort (www.andbeyond.com).
+The always awesome and reliable Anderson Expeditions (www.andersonexpeditions.com) took care of all the logistics from bush to beach.
+This was definitely another adventure where I did not want to leave!

-April 2018 What is the best way to end a safari?
-I might answer the questions “with another safari” but many people would probably point to the beach and some well-deserved relaxation time.
-I can now also point to Benguerra Island in Mozambique after a recent visit.
-While Benguerra offers as much of relaxation as… read more
+Mozambique, April 2018 What is the best way to end a safari?
+I might answer the questions “with another safari”.
+However many people would probably point to the beach and some well-deserved relaxation time.
+I can now point to Benguerra Island in Mozambique as a great option after my visit.
+While Benguerra offers as much… read more

-My passion for photography emerged from a love of travel, a love of nature, and a desire to capture some of the incredible adventures, moments and sights I have been so fortunate to enjoy and experience.
+I am an Australian/Danish photographer living in London.
+My passion for photography emerged from a lifetime of travel, a love of nature, and a desire to capture images of some of the places and moments I have been fortunate to enjoy.

 Thank you for visiting my website and I hope you enjoy my images.